Overview

 You will need to read and become familiar with the Research Ethics Guidelines for this course.
 You will also need to fill in the Consent Form and provide it to any external participants in your research assignment.

-Assignment 1: Digital Learning Resource Design Pitch with Written Summary (Individual)
+Assignment 1: Digital Resource Design Needs Analysis and Personas (Individual)

-The purpose of this assignment is to provide you with the opportunity to frame a work, life, or study-based problem of practice (PoP) that might be solved, in part or in full, with a digital learning resource.
-Toward this purpose, this assignment will provide you with practice conducting a human-centered needs assessment (gathering data through Empathy methods) to learn from potential stakeholders.
+The purpose of this assignment is to provide you with the opportunity to frame a work, life, or study-based learning need that might be solved, in part or in full, with a digital learning resource.
+Toward this purpose, you will engage in a human-centered needs analysis (gathering data through Empathy methods) to learn from potential stakeholders, form a preliminary plan for a digital learning resource that meets the needs you describe, and describe three different types of prospective learners in details (create learner personas).